dgasmith/opt_einsum/docs/source/branching_path.rst

 each step does not really 'branch' - this is essentially the approach of ``'greedy'``.
-In comparison, ``'branch-1'`` will be slower for large expressions, but for small to medium exressions it might find slightly higher quality contractions due to considering individual flop costs at each step.
+In comparison, ``'branch-1'`` will be slower for large expressions, but for small to medium expressions it might find slightly higher quality contractions due to considering individual flop costs at each step.

 The default ``optimize='auto'`` mode of ``opt_einsum`` will use